When Sacred Trust is Broken

 Season Friends vs. Reason Friends

-Friendship Reframe: Instead of seeing seasonal friendships as failures when they don't translate across contexts, we can appreciate them as perfectly designed for their purpose.
+• Friendship Reframe: Instead of seeing seasonal friendships as failures when they don't translate across contexts, we can appreciate them as perfectly designed for their purpose.
+They gave us exactly what we needed when we needed it.

-Different types of vulnerability require different receiving capacities.
+Here's the nuance: different types of vulnerability require different receiving capacities.
 Sharing fears needs different listening than sharing excitement.
-Revealing childhood wounds requires a different holding than daily frustrations.
+Revealing childhood wounds requires a different container than processing daily frustrations.
+A friend can be absolutely wonderful at one and completely overwhelmed by another—and still be a good friend.

 When Trust is Broken